sdcote/coyote/README.md

 No broken builds are checked-in, so what is in this repository should build and provide value.
 This project is indirectly supporting integration efforts and is being tested using real world scenarios.
 As new use cases are discovered the toolkit is updated to support them.

-This code is not currently in production, but supporting development and implementation activities. **Do Not Trust This Code Without First Checking It Yourself.**

 Feel free to copy whatever you find useful and please consider contributing so others may benefit as you may have.

 ## Project Goals

-This project has a simple goal: make executing basic ETL processing quick and simple.
+This project has a simple goal: make executing data exchange jobs quick and simple.

- * Configuration file based, for easy operation of many different tasks,
+ * Configuration file based, for easy operation of many different tasks (i.e "exchange" file),
- * Support command-line operations with a minimum of coding,
+ * Support command-line operations with no coding (just an "exchange" file),
  * Do not require complicated frameworks or facilities (e.g. containers)
  * Enable integrations prototyping, and development operations
- * Provide utilities to assist in the loading and extraction of data,
+ * Provide utilities to assist in the reading, writing and transformation of data,
- * Simple Configuration; if we need a GUI to configure the tools, we are not simple,
+ * Simple Configuration; if we need a GUI to configure the tools, we are not simple enough.
- * Provide value first, optimize later.

-## Prerequisites:

-  * JDK 1.7 or later installed
-  * Ability to run bash (*nix) or batch (Windows) scripts
-  * Network connection to get the dependencies (there are ways around that)
-  * Assumes you do not have gradle installed (if you do, you can replace `gradlew` with just `gradle`)